-When any paint or fill tool is selected, you can hold down the $(H) \subseteq (H)$ keys (Mac), or hold down the alt Shift keys and right-click (PC), to open the Heads Up Display Color Picker.
+When you open the preferences you will first be shown the General preferences (Figure 9).
+I suggest you leave the Color Picker set to Adobe (unless you have a strong attachment to the system Color Picker).
+Photoshop has a HUD (Heads Up Display) Color Picker with options for selecting new colors when working with the eyedropper or paint tools (Figure 10).
+When any paint or fill tool is selected, you can hold down the Exett keys (Mac), or hold down the All Shift keys and right-click (PC), to open the Heads Up Display Color Picker.
 These are available in different sizes from the HUD Color Picker menu.
-Note that the HUD Color Picker is only accessible when the Graphics Processor Settings are enabled (see page 53).
+Note that the HUD Color Picker is only accessible when the Graphics Processor Settings are enabled (see page 47).
 The default now in the Image Interpolation menu is Bicubic Automatic.
-If you need to override this setting you can always do so via the Image $\Rightarrow$ Image Size dialog.
+If you need to override this setting you can always do so via the Image □ Image Size dialog.

 In the main Options section, 'Auto-Update Open Documents' can be used if you know you are likely to share files that are open in Photoshop but have been updated by another application.
 This used to be important when ImageReady was provided as a separate Web editing program to accompany Photoshop, but has less relevance now and can be left switched off.
+Uncheck the 'Show "Start" Workspace